 Therefore, understanding what AI is and how organizations can leverage it for innovation is crucial for any business leader or entrepreneur.

 According to BuiltIn, Artificial Intelligence refers to a wide-ranging branch of computer science concerned with developing smart machines capable of learning and solving problems that need human intelligence.
 Its ideal characteristic is the ability to rationalize and take actions focused on achieving a certain goal.

-At its core, AI is based on the principle that human intelligence and knowledge are representable to machines and computer systems, so that machines can mimic intelligence easily and execute certain tasks.
-AI’s goal is to enhance, increase efficiency by learning, reasoning, and executing tasks much faster and more accurately than humans.
+At its core, AI is based on the principle that human intelligence and knowledge are representable to machines and computer systems so that machines can mimic intelligence easily and execute certain tasks.
+AI’s goal is to enhance, and increase efficiency by learning, reasoning, and executing tasks much faster and more accurately than humans.